 Dominator in the first Black Company book.
 It's hard to tellwho exactly is supposed to be theBig Bad of it, but no one wants him to get free from his imprisonment, because he's much worse than any of them.
 He actually sets a plot to make all parties defeat each other and set him free, but it's hijacked by Soulcatcher.
 One may argue that in Shadows Linger he gets upgraded to Big Bad, but with The Company turning on Lady, it might be said that she takes the role, leaving him to be the Bigger Bad again.
 In The White Rose he starts as a Bigger Bad and slowly takes the role of Big Bad from the Lady as the story progress.
 There is also being imprisoned under The Old Father Tree, from The White Rose, who is apparently Dominator's counterpart from acient times and tries to break free at one point, becoming new Bigger Bad once Dominator gets promoted to Big Bad status.

 The Bellon-Tockland Institute in Dean Koontz's False Memory, a semi-fascistic psychology think tank.
-The main villain of the book, Mark Ahriman, is a psychologist who develops a form of mind control and employs it both on behalf of the Institute and for his own deviant amusement; the trouble he causes for the main characters stems from his grudge against the stepfather of two of them, another academic who spammed Amazon with with negative reviews of Ahriman's work.
+The main villain of the book, Mark Ahriman, is a psychologist who develops a form of mind control and employs it both on behalf of the Institute and for his own deviant amusement; the trouble he causes for the main characters stems from his grudge against the stepfather of two of them, another academic who spammed Amazon with with negative reviews of Ahriman's work, as well as a previous affair with the wife/mother which ended badly.
 Although we do see Ahriman manipulate a patient into biting off the nose of the U.S. President as a "message", and the Institute's connections are used in the Back Story to explain how he has escaped any accountability for his murderous pasttime, the Institute's plans have no direct bearing on the novel's events and they are ultimately clearedof any connection to Ahriman after the protagonists break his control on them and another one of his unstable pawns randomly kills him.

 The Otherness from the Repairman Jack series is a perfect example of this trope: a vast, impersonal cosmic force locked in an endless war to conquer the multiverse.
 In our world, its goals are carried out by the immortal Rasalom and his disciples.